Arabella Hunt

-Arabella Hunt (1662–1705) was an English vocalist and lutenist, celebrated for her beauty and talents.
+Arabella Hunt (27 February 1662 – 26 December 1705) was an English soprano and lutenist who was celebrated for the beauty of her singing voice.

 Early life

 Arabella Hunt was born in London on 27 February 1662 to Richard and Elizabeth Hunt.
 She sang at court and is recorded to have performed a part in the court masque "Calisto, or the Chaste Nymph" by John Crowne in 1675.
 In 1678 or 1679, her father died, and as the only surviving child (two siblings died in childhood), she inherited a house at Upton in Buckinghamshire.

 Marriage

 On 12 September 1680 Hunt married James Howard at St Marylebone Parish Church, and the couple moved into her mother's house at the Haymarket.
 However, after six months of living together Hunt left her husband, and instituted a case against him at the consistory court in London, seeking to annul the marriage on the grounds that Howard was not in fact a man, but was actually a woman called Amy Poulter (née Gomeldon).
 Moreover, at the time of their marriage, Poulter was already married to a man called Arthur Poulter, who had only died recently.
 Hunt further claimed that her 'husband' was an hermaphrodite, but when Howard/Poulter was examined by five midwives appointed as the jury in the case it was found that she was a biologically ordinary woman.

 The marriage was eventually annulled on 15 December 1682, on the basis that two women could not legally marry each other.
 Both women were now free to remarry, but Poulter died very shortly afterwards, and Hunt remained unmarried for the rest of her life.